 An objective of the Recovery Plan for U.S. Population of Loggerhead Turtle is to implement nest protection measures "to ensure (a) greater than 60 percent hatch rate."
 This should be done using the "least manipulative method ... to avoid interfering with known or unknown biological processes."
 Tidal flooding continues to be the principal threat to nesting success at CALO.
-Nest relocation is the primary management tool used to enhance hatching success in the park and was effective in achieving a hatch rate greater than 60 percent in 2003.
+Nest relocation is the primary management tool used to enhance hatching success in the park and was effective in achieving a hatch rate of 63 percent for relocated nests in 2004.
+Unfortunately the changes in the beach profile from Hurricane Isabel in 2003 and flooding from Hurricane Alex combined to make overall nesting success in the park low.

-Nests and hatchlings are protected from vehicles and park visitors through education and beach closures.
+Nests and hatchlings are protected from vehicles and human disturbance through education and beach closures.
 Egg losses to raccoons can be limited through the use of screens and cages, although "smart predators" are providing new challenges.
 The management procedures used at CALO have been successful at increasing hatching success with minimal manipulation of natural sea turtle nesting.